icodemoons/apollomes-the-cat/README.md

    <h1 style="color: #00b8d4; font-size: 2.5em; text-shadow: 2px 2px 4px #ffff00;">About Me</h1>
 </div>
   <br />
 <p style="font-size: 1.5em; text-align: left;">As a software developer and student, I am passionate about math, engineering, and science.
 I am currently pursuing a degree in these fields, with the aim of using my skills and knowledge to make a positive impact on the world.
-My diverse background in sales, marketing, website management, and Photoshop, among other areas, has honed my communication and interpersonal abilities.
+My diverse background in sales, marketing, website management, art, entertainment, and my unique talent to listen has honed my communication and interpersonal abilities.
 I am constantly seeking to expand my understanding of technology and find creative solutions to complex problems.
 </p>
   <br />
 <div align="center">